e27182/nRF52832_pesky/README.md

 git clone https://github.com/e27182/nRF52832_pesky projects
 ```

-2. Unpack SDK to the folder
+2. Unpack SDK to the folder, and configure GCC toolchain
 3. Connect your board to JLink
 4. Make and flush